eagraf/hcl/README.md

 Because of this, we decided to create our own configuration language that is JSON-compatible.
 Our configuration language (HCL) is designed to be written and modified by humans.
-The API for HCL allows JSON as an input so that it is also machine-friendly (machines can generate JSON instead of trying to generate HCL).
+The API for HCL allows JSON as an input so that it is also machine-friendly (machines can genera

+te
+JSON instead of trying to generate HCL).

 Our goal with HCL is not to alienate other configuration languages.